feideconnect/core-apis/docs/apigkadm.md

-# API Gatekeeper Administration API for Feide Connect
+# API Gatekeeper Administration API for Dataporten

 To test the API, obtain an authentication token and